ucsb-csw8/w23k/faq.md

 Remember to "Submit" your code in order to see that the automated tests are passing.

 Note that if you do not completely finish the breakout room lab or the checkpoint lab, you can still get credit for it: it needs to be completed and be correct before the hard deadline the week after the labs for that week are released.
+Thus, if a student misses the checkpoint deadline, but fully completes all those sections by the hard deadline, the _checkpoint score_ will show up as 0, but the _lab total_ will take care of that, since it will be at 100%.

 ---